bioidiap/bob.measure/doc/guide.rst

 value :math:`\alpha` is used as :py:func:`bob.measure.utils.confidence_for_indicator_variable`.
 It is based on the cumulative probabilities of the binomial distribution.
 This method is quite conservative, meaning that the true coverage rate of a 95% Clopper–Pearson interval may be well above 95%.

+For example, we want to evaluate the reliability of a system to identify registered persons.
+Let's say that among 10,000 accepted transactions, 9856 are true matches.
+The 95% confidence interval for true match rate is then:
+.. doctest:: python

+    >>> bob.measure.utils.confidence_for_indicator_variable(9856, 10000)
+    (0.98306835053282549, 0.98784270928084694)

+meaning there is a 95% probability that the true match rate is inside :math:`[0.983, 0.988]`.

 Plotting
 --------